madcodemonkey/Azure.ServiceBus/README.md

     - Send Queue message to a service bus
     - Retrieve all the message from a queue on a service bus

+Notes
-See the readme.md file in each project for setup instructions.
+- See the readme.md file in each project for setup instructions.